lexedata/lexedata/docs/paper.md

 comparative and historical linguistics, including their use as raw data for language phylogenetics [@gray2009language;@grollemund2015bantu].

-The `lexedata` toolbox package uses the “Cross-Linguistic Data Format” (CLDF,
+The `lexedata` package uses the “Cross-Linguistic Data Format” (CLDF,
 @cldf11, @cldf-paper) as main data format for a relational database containing forms, languages, concepts, and etymological relationships.
 The CLDF specification builds on top of the CSV for the Web (CSVW,
 @pollock2015metadata) specs by the W3C, and as such consists of one or more comma-separated value (CSV) files that get their semantics from a metadata file in JSON format.

 Implemented in Python as a set of command line tools, Lexedata provides various helper functions that frequently arise when working with comparative wordlists